 It is also important to ask the dentist how you should signal if you are having pain or any other uncomfortable sensation.
 Many dentists tell the patient to raise their hand if they are having pain, and the dentist will stop.
 I have had patients tell me that they had a dentist continue working on them even after they repeatedly raised their hands.
 This is not a dentist that you want treating you.
 It’s a good idea to test your dentist – even if you’re not having pain – to see if they will indeed stop.
 The dentist who follows through with that promise is what we call a “keeper.”

 One technique I like to use is to let the patient have some input as to what procedure they want done first.
 Many times, there is no urgent need to have cavities on the left side of the mouth treated before those on the right side, or one crown (cap) done before another.
 I believe that it is perfectly appropriate for you to ask your dentist if you can have a particular procedure done first or last.
 If there is no urgent need, the dentist should comply with your wishes.

 Allowing you to help “call the shots” can be an effective way to reduce tension if a loss of control is your main source of anxiety.”

 © Jerry Gordon DMD, reprinted with permission

-If you’re particularly worried about not being able to communicate with your dentist during treatment, an easy solution might be to bring a writing pad and pen along (keep it on your person though – it might be a tad inconvenient to rush off looking for your handbag… ).
+- If you’re concerned about not being able to communicate with your dentist during treatment, bring a writing pad and pen.
+Or use a handwriting app on your phone.

-You may feel that it’s impossible for you to actually voice your concerns or implement stop signals.
+- You may find it impossible to voice your concerns or implement stop signals.
 This is very common in people who have been physically, sexually or emotionally abused.
-If you belong to this group of phobics, you can read this page on dental phobia in survivors of sexual, emotional or physical abuse, which was written by a survivor of childhood abuse (warning: may trigger).
-I would also like to urge dentists to read this section.
+You can read more on this page on dental phobia in survivors of sexual, emotional or physical abuse (warning: may trigger).
+We would also like to encourage anyone working in the dental field to read this section.